Category: Story

 Conclusion

 By 2026, bulk resizing has evolved.
-It’s no longer just about changing numbers; it’s about balancing privacy, using modern formats like AVIF, and using smart detection to make sure your quality stays high on every screen.
+It is no longer just about changing numbers; it is about balancing privacy, using modern formats like AVIF, and using smart detection to make sure your quality stays high on every screen.
 By sticking to browser-local processing, you can handle sensitive media without worrying about data leaks on a remote server.

 FAQ